 For a detailed performance comparison, our friends at Pagely put together an in-depth article where they compared Elementor, Beaver Builder, Divi, WPBakery and SiteOrigin.
 The WP Mayor team has actively used both Elementor and Beaver Builder and found both to be great additions to its toolset.

 In the end, page builders are an easier and cheaper solution to creating a website.
 They may not be able to match a professionally designed website built from the ground up, but they are simple to use and will save you the expense of an experienced developer.
+Nowadays there are also solutions like Assistant Pro that make the process even easier.

 Page builders are amazing tools that have developed into complex yet simple-to-use solutions for building WordPress sites.
 If you decide to create your website this way, be sure to pick one that will meet you needs and cause the least amount of problems for your future.
 Keep in mind that, one day, you (or whoever takes over/buys the site) may want to change things up completely.